 St. Louis trash & recycling 311 requests

-How many 311 requests in the trash & recycling category residents of St. Louis have filed since January 2024.
+Trash & Recycling 311 requests filed in St. Louis since January 2024.

 Current release